Science in the News

 Diary of future activities:

-February 6th we focus on the subject of dendrology - Trees.
-This will be presented by John Loftus ( again a member of the group and qualified botanist) - should be very interesting.
+February 6th we focus upon the topic of Dendrology - Trees.
+This will be presented by John Loftus a member of the group and qualified botanist.

-March 2020 will be focussed on a talk presented by Dr Helen Bynum, a well known expert on the history of medicine and medical science. (www.bynumauthors.com/Helen)
+March 2020 we have a talk presented by Dr Helen Bynum, a well known expert on the history of medicine and medical science. (www.bynumauthors.com/Helen)

 In April we are lucky to have a visit from Dr Mark Collins, ex Chairman of The Galapagos Conservation Trust ( https://galapagosconservation.org.uk ).
 The details of his talk have yet to be finalised but The Galapagos and his interest in specific species of butterflies will I am sure provide an interesting and informative session.